-The 2020-2021 financial year was unique because of the unprecedented impact that the global pandemic had on our communities.
+The 2021-2022 financial year was unique because of the unprecedented impact that the global pandemic had on our communities.
 We take a holistic approach to sustainability, meaning that we equally prioritize social, environmental, and governance/financial initiatives with the aim of improving the well-being of the communities we serve.
-With this approach in mind, much of our ongoing sustainability work from the 2019-2020 financial year and before was slowed so we could focus on the most pressing issue at hand: the COVID-19 pandemic and supporting our communities through it.
+With this approach in mind, much of our ongoing sustainability work from the 2019-2020 financial year and before was slowed in the past couple of years so we could focus on the most pressing issue at hand: the COVID-19 pandemic and supporting our communities through it.
 However, we recognize the climate crises hasn't gone away, and plan to continue to do our part to address it.